 The property has proven difficult to develop.
-The applicant has proposed several changes that resulted in a three-lot reduction from the original layout, changes that have benefited the layout and ultimately the residents of the community.
+The applicant has proposed several changes from the original layout, changes that have benefited the layout and ultimately the residents of the community.
 The site has an unusual configuration because of the commercially-zoned property in the middle of the site (fronting on Stuart Lane) and the limited location for access.
 Careful site planning is essential to provide a livable community for all of the residents of the subdivision.
 With a number of commercial properties surrounding the site, on-site recreational facilities and sidewalks are of great importance for the health and recreation of the residents.
 It is important that there is a strong connectivity between all of the lots and the open space parcels.
-The development of Lots 50-53 and 43 and 44, may not be realized because of the site constraints.

-5. Trails-There are no master plan trails proposed in the vicinity of the subject site in the adopted and approved Subregion V Master Plan.
+7. Trails-There are no master plan trails proposed in the vicinity of the subject site in the adopted and approved Subregion V Master Plan.
 A park and ride site is proposed near the site in the vicinity of MD 223 and Branch Avenue.